Best Socks for Hiking and Walking Reviewed

 Rockay is a rather new sports brand, but they made a name for themselves in record time.
 This environmentally-conscious firm creates socks with the needs of their customers in mind, and you will always get a pair that is up to the standards of the athletic world.
 Even if you don’t, Rockay has worked very hard to build trusting relationships with its customers, promising a lifetime guarantee.
 So even if you dislike something about them, or if they fail you in any way, Rockay will make sure you get a brand new pair that is just what you need.Read more

-Accelerate is an ankle-length sock that has received many awards, and it’s all for a very good reason.
+Accelerate are the best summer hiking socks that are ankle-length socks that have received many awards, and it’s all for a very good reason.
 It has a tight elastic top that keeps the socks in place, and it also keeps dirt where it needs to be, which is definitely not inside the socks.

 The back of the sock has a reflective logo that keeps you safe when it becomes too dark to see.
 The top of the forefoot is padded, protecting you from stress and fatigue, and distributing weight evenly around the length of your feet.
 There are ventilated areas with light mesh placed strategically around the sock that keep you cool and fresh.